dbieber/davidbieber.com/hugo/content/snippets/2020-01-09-learning-by-teaching.md

 +++
-title = "Learning by Teaching in Online Education" date = 2020-01-09T00:00:00

-summary = "One of the best ways to learn is to teach."
+title = "Learning by Teaching in Online Education" date = 2020-01-09T00:00:00 tags = ["education", "automatic-video-editing"] keywords = ["teaching", "khan academy"] message = "One of the best ways to learn is to teach."
 +++